About the NBC Foundation

 The North Bend Central Foundation is a non-profit PK-12 educational foundation whose purposes include providing college scholarships to graduates of NBC High School and funding teacher-initiated projects that benefit the students of North Bend Central Public Schools.
 The Foundation was formed in 1988 and became an affiliate of the Fremont Area Community Foundation in 2001.
-Since its inception, the NBC Foundation has awarded 275 scholarships and awarded approximately $90,000 in grants for teacher projects.
+Since its inception, the NBC Foundation has awarded 319 scholarships valued at nearly $238,000, and awarded approximately $127,000 in grants for teacher projects.

 The NBC Foundation is NOT a governmental unit and does not receive any tax support.
 Donations from alumni, community members, and other patrons are its main source of revenue.
 The Foundation’s assets are divided into a general operating fund which finances the annual Board of Trustees scholarships and teacher-initiated project grants, several family memorial scholarship accounts, and the Kay Eveland Memorial Fund which supports additional teacher projects and professional development.
 The NBC Foundation is affiliated with the Fremont Area Community Foundation for fund management and investment.
 All donations to the NBC Foundation are fully tax-deductible.
 The Foundation has no paid staff.

 Thanks once again to the generosity of our contributors, the NBC Foundation was able to provide a tremendous amount of support for students and staff at North Bend Central Public Schools this year.
-For 2020-21 approximately $33,000 has been budgeted for Foundation activities by the NBC Foundation Board.
-That figure includes $21,400 in Foundation scholarships and family memorial scholarships administered by the Foundation, $10,783 in teacher project grants, and about $900 for curriculum and professional development for the district’s Greenhouse Project.
-The Board anticipates more teacher grants as the impact of the COVID-19 pandemic diminishes.
+For 2022-23 approximately $44,000 has been budgeted for Foundation activities by the NBC Foundation Board.
+That figure includes $25,600 in Foundation scholarships and family memorial scholarships administered by the Foundation, and approximately $16,000 in new teacher project grants.
 Details on the scholarships and teacher project grants approved in April can be found on this web page.
 The recent growth of the Foundation has been tremendous and it’s all because YOU – our generous contributors – have come through for our school.

 Will you help again this year?